unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

     (ALL : ALL) ALL
 ```

-From here, I learned that peter had sudo permission from the sudoer file.
-This I went and changed my shell from Z to bash, and went to capturing the flag!
+From here, I learned that Peter has root privilege in the sudoers file.
+Thus, I went and changed my shell from Z to bash, and went to capturing the flag!

 ```console
 red% sudo usermod -s /bin/bash peter